yjl9903/anitomy/packages/anitomy/README.md

 More features:

-+ Implemented without any dependencies, which supports run in Node, browser
++ Implemented without any dependencies, which supports run in Node.js, Deno, Bun, and Browser
-+ Optimized for parsing chinese torrent name from [動漫花園](https://share.dmhy.org/)
++ Optimized for parsing Chinese torrent name from [動漫花園](https://share.dmhy.org/)

 > 👷‍♂️ Still work in progress.